MIPS/gcc/gcc/ada/doc/gnat_ugn/gnat_project_manager.rst

 * **Global_Compilation_Switches**: list, optional index, indexed,
   case-insensitive index

-  Index is either a language name or a source file name.
+  Index is a language name.
 Value is the list of compilation switches to be used when building an executable.
 Index is either the source file name of the executable to be built or its language name.

 * **Executable**: single, indexed, case-insensitive index